Your Position: Home > Consumer Electronics > OEM's Guide to Design for Manufacturing for Injection ...

 Delamination

-Visible surface layers on the finished product that can be peeled &#; has a variety of causes and remedies.
+Delamination refers to visible surface layers on a product that can be peeled apart, which has multiple causes and solutions available.

 Jetting

-A deformation in the finished piece that can affect strength and aesthetics, occurring when some of the molten plastic material sprays into the mold cavity before the normal flow.
+Jetting leads to deformation in the final product impacting both strength and aesthetics, occurring when some molten plastic enters the mold cavity prematurely.

 Sinks